 11 Unusual Winter Traditions

-On Christmas Day, Czech women throw a shoe at their house to determine if they’ll get married in the new year.
-How the shoe lands is key: if it lands with the heel facing the house, the woman can expect to be single throughout the next year.
+On Christmas Day, Czech women participate in a unique tradition to determine their marital status for the upcoming year.
+They throw a shoe at their house, and the way the shoe lands is crucial.
+If the shoe lands with the heel facing the house, it is believed that the woman will remain single throughout the next year.

-is a Chinese festival that celebrates the arrival of the Winter Solstice, and is related to the philosophy of Yin and Yang.
-According to the Chinese, Yang symbolizes the positive, and Yin is negative.
-The positive things will become stronger after the Solstice — longer daylight hours and an increase in positive energy flowing in.
-Families celebrate by gathering together and enjoying a large meal which includes dumplings, in part because of this ancient legend: a sympathetic physician fed the poor homeless people of his town dumplings to keep their ears from getting frostbite.
-Because of this, some of the dumplings served during the festival are shaped like ears.
+Dongzhi festival is a Chinese celebration that marks the arrival of the Winter Solstice.
+It is closely tied to the concept of Yin and Yang.
+According to Chinese philosophy, Yang represents the positive while Yin represents the negative.
+After the solstice, positive elements, such as longer daylight hours and an increase in positive energy, become stronger.
+Families come together during this festival to enjoy a plentiful meal, often including dumplings.
+This tradition is rooted in an ancient legend where a compassionate physician fed dumplings to the homeless to protect their ears from frostbite.
+As a result, some dumplings served during the festival are shaped like ears.

 3. Ursul, The Bear Dance

 In Romania, carolers dress in bear costumes and dance on New Year’s Eve in order to drive away evil spirits and help enrich the soil for the new year.
 Even though the bear costumes look scary and sinister, it’s actually a time of joyful celebration and a rich tradition passed down through the generations.